paketo-community/rust/README.md

 1. Run `pack build <image-name> -b docker.io/paketocommunity/rust`.
 An image will be generated that you can run.
 2. Run the image with `docker run -it <image-name>`.

-y default, the Rust buildpack will add process types for all of the binary projects in your workspace.
+By default, the Rust buildpack will add process types for all of the binary projects in your workspace.
 You may optionally add a [`Procfile`](https://paketo.io/docs/howto/configuration/#procfiles) though if you need to customize the start command for your container.

 ## What's Included